Hamoda73/Hamoda73/README.md

 ## Projects

 ### OpenStack Cloud Deployment
-**Tech Stack**: OpenStack, Linux Administration
+**Tech Stack**: OpenStack, Linux Administration, Prometheus, Grafana, Ansible, Kubernetes
-Deploying and managing cloud environments with a focus on automation and scalability.
+A comprehensive cloud project involving the deployment, management, and monitoring of scalable cloud infrastructure using OpenStack.
+Key features:
+- **Cloud Management**: Deployed and configured OpenStack to manage virtual machines and networks.
+- **Automation**: Used **Ansible** for configuration management and deployment automation.
+- **Monitoring**: Integrated **Prometheus** for monitoring cloud resources and **Grafana** for real-time dashboards.
+- **Orchestration**: Utilized **Kubernetes** for container orchestration and scaling cloud applications efficiently.

 ### Billing System for Businesses
 **Tech Stack**: Angular 18, Spring Boot, Postman